This is the ultimate yoga gift guide for yoga lovers.

 I am putting this idea in this yoga gift guide because I appreciate their soft, warm light.
 It creates a relaxed ambiance that suits restorative classes as well as meditations that help you get to sleep.
 I’ve also practiced Ashtanga yoga (a physically-demanding type of yoga) in a Shala with dim lights that helped turn within and focus on the breath-movement connection.

 Tea lovers will always enjoy a flavourful tea blend or a selection of teas.
 There can never be too many tea blends for the people who have a few cups every day.
 Teas, like essential oils, can have different effects on the body, stimulating the immune system, calming the mind, or energizing the body.
+This is a great gift for yogis who are looking to bring more mindfulness into their routine.
+They can easily turn the ritual of making and sipping on tea into a tea meditation.

 Having a reusable bottle is both eco-friendly and convenient for the yogis who like to practice in a studio.
-I’d also recommend it for people who travel or walk a lot because it’s an excellent way to stay hydrated.
+I’d also recommend it for yogis who travel or walk a lot because it’s an excellent way to stay hydrated.

 What is more, yoga teaches non-violence (Ahimsa) towards all living beings and the environment.
 Creating tons of plastic waste is in contradiction to this fundamental yogic principle.